PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Numerical Experiments

-In Figure \ref{fig:poisson_aaas}, we demonstrate the AT-PINN for Equation (\ref{eq:poisson}).
-When $k=0$ (the first row of Figure \ref{fig:poisson_aaas}), the model was trained on $N_0$ samples generated by LHS.
-The model prediction is significantly different from its true solution.
-The relative mean-squared-error (RMSE) is $4.271$.
+In Figure \ref{fig:poisson_aaas}, we demonstrate the application of WbAR for Equation (\ref{eq:poisson}).
+When $k=0$, the model was trained on $N_0$ samples generated by LHS.
+The model prediction significantly differs from its true solution.
+The relative mean-squared-error (RMSE) is $3.340$.
 The residual $r(x;\theta)$ has the highest amplitude more than $6,000$ on the test dataset.
-Then, AT-PINN is applied to generate adversarial samples based on the $N_0$ initialization samples.
-The largest amplitude of adversarial samples exceeds $6,000$ as well, which indicates that the adversarial attack is good at locating local maxima of the residual.
+Then, WbAR is applied to generate adversarial samples based on the $N_0$ initialization samples.
+The largest amplitude of adversarial samples exceeds $5,000$, which indicates that the adversarial attack is good at locating local maxima of the residual.
 When the training iteration reaches $k=6$, the model prediction is much closer to the true solution.
-The RMSE decreases to $0.642$.
-The distribution of the adversarial samples coincides with the residual, i.e. the regions of high residual acquired more adversarial samples.
-As $k=12$, the RMSE reaches $0.256$.
-The largest residual is around $3.5$.
-The adversarial samples distribute similar as the distribution of the residual and the largest residual of adversarial samples is also around $3.5$.
-The experiment shows that, by applying AT-PINN to Equation (\ref{eq:poisson}), the model is converging to the true solution as the number of training iteration $k$ increases.
+The RMSE decreases to $0.298$.
+The distribution of the adversarial samples coincides with the residual, indicating that regions of high residual acquired more adversarial samples.
+As $k=9$, the RMSE reaches $0.160$.
+The largest residual is around $10$.
+The adversarial samples distribute similar to the distribution of the residual and the largest residual of adversarial samples is also around $9$.
+The experiment shows that, by applying WbAR to Equation (\ref{eq:poisson}), the model is converging to the true solution as the number of training iteration $k$ increases.

-The performance comparisons of AT-PINN with other sampling strategies, including LHS, uniform sampling, RAR, and SAIS, are shown in Figure \ref{fig:poisson_comparision}.
-The training of LHS is not stable.
-We choose to plot one of the training that converges to the true solution but most of the time LHS doesn't converge.
-The model trained with $2,000$ samples can have much lower RMSE than the model trained with $3,000$ samples.
-When $8,000$ LHS samples are applied to train the model, its RMSE is $0.518$.
-The model trained with RAR method has the lowest RMSE $1.430$ at $k=3$, while the accuracy doesn't further increase as the number of training samples increases.
-The uniform sampling and the SAIS converge to the true solution as $k$ increase.
-The RMSEs at $k=8$ for uniform sampling and SAIS are $0.906$ and $0.754$, respectively.
-The model trained with adversarial samples has the best performance which reaches the RMSE $0.333$ at $k=8$.